 HISTORY OF MANIFESTATIONS

-The Bearded Apparition of probably a miner, or someone associated with the mining community – This friendly fellow has haunted the building for many years.
+The Bearded Apparition, probably a miner, or someone associated with the mining community – This friendly fellow has haunted the building for many years.
 He liked to appear on the floors and visit the living.
 A night duty nurse had just turned off the call lights, and had returned downstairs.
 Imagine her annoyance when all the lights went on again.
 Thinking it was the lone patient on this ward, she went upstairs to scold the man, an invalid, who she found in bed where he was supposed to be.
 The invalid told the nurse of this bearded man who glided down the hall, turning on all the lights.
 In another occurrence, a nurse was about to leave a floor, when she saw a bearded man out of bed standing at the very end of the hall.
 When she quickly approached him, the apparition disappeared.
 Guests of the hotel have seen the bearded man and evidence of his presence on the floors, especially the second and third floors.

-Maids cleaning the empty rooms and hallways are the favorite targets for the teasing entities who like to get some chuckles at the living’s expense.
+Maids cleaning the empty rooms and hallways are favorite targets for the teasing entities who like to get some chuckles at the living’s expense.
 However, when the maids tell them to stop, the teasing subsides for a couple of days.
 Maids have heard someone calling their names, when they were completely alone on the floor.
-Doors to the rooms and the closet doors have slammed shut on the maids.
+Doors to the rooms and the closet doors have slammed shut on them.
 One unseen entity didn’t like the loud vacuum in the hallway, and rudely rushed by the maid, in the form of a strong, cold, unseen presence, nearly pushing her over.

 The Haunting of Claude M. Harvey – Definitely not a happy camper!